Sandy Lerner: Artistic projects and philanthropy

 In 1992, through the foundation she shares with Leonard Bosack, Lerner invested money into the restoration of the Chawton House, which was once owned by Jane Austen's brother, Edward Austen Knight.
 In 2003, it opened as the Centre for the Study of Early Women's Writing, 1600–1830.
 In 2016, Lerner resigned from the board of trustees and withdrew the financial support of her foundation.

 In November 2011, Lerner published a sequel to Jane Austen's Pride and Prejudice, titled Second Impressions, using the pen name of Ava Farmer (for "a Virginia farmer").
 In August 2017, Lerner released Caticons, a book of art imitating cats.
 Cat news website, The Purrington Post, said that the book was a "Must have" for cat lovers.

 In September 2023, Lerner wrote the foreword to Founder vs Investor: The Honest Truth About Venture Capital From Startup To IPO, a book about the toxicity in relationships between venture capitalists and startup founders.

 Awards and recognition

 Lerner was awarded an honorary degree in 2005 from Southampton University and a Doctor of Sciences in 2012 from California State University, Chico.

 In 2009, the Institute of Electrical and Electronics Engineers Computer Society honored Sandra Lerner and Leonard Bosack with its Computer Entrepreneur Award "for founding Cisco Systems and pioneering and advancing the commercialization of routing technology and the profound changes this technology enabled in the computer industry."

 In 1998, Lerner was featured in part 2 of the PBS documentary, Nerds 2.0.1.
 Lerner was also featured in the documentary film, Something Ventured, in 2011.

-In November 2014, Lerner was presented with the Pioneer Award for her work in the technology field by Women's Entrepreneurship Day.

 In 2015, Lerner was presented with an honorary OBE by the Lord Lieutenant of Hampshire, Nigel Atkinson, for her contributions to UK culture.
 The ceremony was held at the Chawton House.